Last Updated on June 24, 2026

 Greater Amberjack

-What this means: Amberjack cannot be harvested from federal waters during this time.
-The species is currently overfished and is being overfished, necessitating this extended closure to support population recovery.
+What this means: Amberjack cannot be harvested from federal Gulf waters during the closure.
+The stock is currently considered overfished, and NOAA says the closure is necessary to protect the population and support rebuilding.

 Check for updates: NOAA Amberjack Information